Intensive Short Term Dynamic Psychotherapy (ISTDP)

 ISTDP’s well-established evidence base continues to grow for a wide spectrum of emotional and psychiatric difficulties, including depression, anxiety, medically unexplained symptoms, substance abuse, eating disorders and personality disorders.
 It can also be effective for those who have not benefitted from other forms of therapy in the past by working directly with anxiety and emotional barriers that interfere with the therapeutic process.

-I am committed to ongoing training and supervision with ISTDP-UK, which teaches Attachment-Based ISTDP, developed by Dr Rob Neborsky and Dr Josette ten Have-de Labije, as well as having attended trainings with Professor Allan Abbass.
+I am committed to ongoing training and supervision with ISTDP-UK, which teaches Attachment-Based ISTDP, developed by Dr Rob Neborsky and Dr Josette ten Have-de Labije, as well as training with Professor Allan Abbass and Dr Joel Town.